rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 RSPM provides building blocks for configuring repositories and accessing packages.
 There are a spectrum of options that range from:

-* An administrator assembles all packages and sources into a single repository, then sets this as only global option in RStudio Server Pro
+* An administrator assembles all packages and sources into a single repository, then sets this as only global option in RStudio Workbench
 * An administrator configures multiple sources and repositories, then allows data scientists to set their own repositories as needed

 Repositories can be configured in RStudio in different ways, for example: